chaincodelabs/lightning-route-builder/README.md

 ## Submission

-Once you have completed the tasks, submit the following to the [submissions](/submissions) folder:
+Once you have completed the steps, submit the following to the [submissions](/submissions) folder:

 * The source code for your solution.